trivago/gollum/docs/src/gen/producer/socket.rst

 **Address**

-  This value stores the identifier to connect to.
+  Defines the address to connect to.
 This can either be any ip address and port like "localhost:5880" or a file like "unix:///var/gollum.socket".
   By default this parameter is set to ":5880".